blacha/cogeotiff/README.md

 Tools to work with [Cloud optimized GEOTiff](https://www.cogeo.org/)

 -  Completely javascript based, works in the browser and nodejs
 -  Lazy load COG images and metadata
 -  Supports huge 100GB+ COGs
--   Uses GDAL COG optimizations, generally only one read per tile!
+-  Uses GDAL COG optimizations, generally only one or two reads per tile!
 -  Loads COGs from URL, File or AWS S3
+-  Used in production for [Basemaps](https://github.com/basemaps) Over 1 billion tiles fetched from COGs!

 ## Usage